Lola Lane: Death

 Lane died at her home in Santa Barbara, California, on June 22, 1981, at age 75.
 She was buried at Calvary Cemetery in Santa Barbara.

 Recognition

-Comic book writer Jerry Siegel named Lois Lane, the fictional reporter and Superman's girlfriend in DC Comics, after Lola Lane.
+Comic book writer Jerry Siegel named Lois Lane, the fictional Daily Planet reporter and Superman's girlfriend in DC Comics, after Lola Lane.

 In 1967 Lane received a Pope Pius X medal for her efforts in religious training of mentally challenged people.